whatever1341132/website/README.md

 # BuilderNet Docs & Blog

-This repo contains docs and blog:
+This repo contains docs and blog for https://buildernet.org

 ## Getting started

-If you want to edit docs or blog, start the dev environment with Docker:
+Start the dev environment with Docker:

 ```bash
 make docker-start